Yemen: Biodiversity

 Yemen contains six terrestrial ecoregions: Arabian Peninsula coastal fog desert, Socotra Island xeric shrublands, Southwestern Arabian foothills savanna, Southwestern Arabian montane woodlands, Arabian Desert, and Red Sea Nubo-Sindian tropical desert and semi-desert.

-The flora of Yemen is a mixture of the tropical African, Sudanian plant geographical region and the Saharo-Arabian region.
+The flora is a mixture of the tropical African, Sudanian plant geographical region and the Saharo-Arabian region.
 The Sudanian element—characterized by relatively high rainfall—dominates the western mountains and parts of the highland plains.
 The Saharo-Arabian element dominates in the coastal plains, eastern mountain, and the eastern and northern desert plains.

 A high percentage of Yemen plants belong to tropical African plants of Sudanian regions.
 Among the Sudanian element species, the following may be mentioned: Ficus spp., Acacia mellifera, Grewia villosa, Commiphora spp., Rosa abyssinica, Cadaba farinosa and others.
 Among the Saharo-Arabian species, these may be mentioned: Panicum turgidum, Aerva javanica, Zygophyllum simplex, Fagonia indica, Salsola spp., Acacia tortilis, A. hamulos, A. ehrenbergiana, Phoenix dactylifera, Hyphaene thebaica, Capparis decidua, Salvadora persica, Balanites aegyptiaca, and many others.
 Many of the Saharo-Arabian species are endemic to the extensive sandy coastal plain (the Tihamah).

 Among the fauna, the Arabian leopard, which would inhabit the mountains, is considered rare here.

-Politics
+Culture

+Media

+Radio broadcasting in Yemen began in the 1940s.
+After unification in 1990, the government reformed its corporations and founded some additional radio stations that broadcast locally.
+However, it drew back after 1994, due to destroyed infrastructure resulting from the 1994 civil war.

+Television is the most significant media platform.
+Given the low literacy rate in the country, television is the main source of news.
+There are six free-to-air channels currently headquartered in Yemen, of which four are state-owned.
+The Yemeni film industry is in its early stages; only eight Yemeni films have been released as of 2023.

+Theatre

+Yemeni theatre dates to the early 20th century.
+Both amateur and professional (government-sponsored) theatre troupes perform in the country's major urban centres.
+Many significant poets and authors, like Ali Ahmed Ba Kathir, Muhammad al-Sharafi, and Wajdi al-Ahdal, have written dramatic works; poems, novels, and short stories by Yemeni authors like Mohammad Abdul-Wali and Abdulaziz Al-Maqaleh have also been adapted for the stage.

+There have been Yemeni productions of plays by Arab authors such as Tawfiq al-Hakim and Saadallah Wannous and by Western authors, including Shakespeare, Pirandello, Brecht, and Tennessee Williams.
+Historically speaking, Aden is the cradle of Yemeni theatre; in recent decades Sana'a has hosted numerous theatre festivals, often in conjunction with World Theatre Day.